brakhane/Orisa/README.rst

 .. warning::

-   Orisa has become a quite popular bot, and Discord requires that popular bots become verified.
+   Orisa is a verified Discord bot because she has become a quite popular bot, and Discord requires that popular bots are verified.

    To prevent imposter bots, there are certain restrictions on running your own instance, check the LICENSE for more information.